10 Easy Baby Food Recipes: Homemade & HealthyThis post may contain affiliate links. Please read my disclosure.

 2. Carrot Puree

 After avocado, carrot is an excellent food to introduce to your baby as you start giving them solids for the first time.
 Carrots are naturally sweet and are great for combining in purees with green vegetables in order to make them a little more enticing.
 All you need to do for this recipe is peel the carrots, cook them for 6-8 minutes, and then puree!
 Not only are carrots full of Vitamin A, which helps promote healthy skin and eyes, but they are also easy to digest and very unlikely to cause an allergic reaction.

 Now it’s time to bring in some greens!
 I recommend starting with green beans to introduce your baby to the taste of green vegetables.
 They are low in sugar but full of Vitamin A and fiber.
-I have to admit that Layla was not enamored with green beans from the start, until I started mixing them with organic plain yogurt.
+I have to admit that my kids were not enamored with green beans from the start, until I started mixing them with organic plain yogurt.
 Once you’ve introduced green beans on their own, you can also combine them with carrots for an even tastier puree, but it’s important that babies first get accustomed to eating not-so-sweet foods.

 Orange vegetables like sweet potato, butternut squash, and pumpkin are super healthy options, packed full of carotenoids, vitamin C, potassium, and fiber.
 And what’s more — babies tend to love them!
 You can prepare them so many different ways, including microwaving, steaming, or boiling.
 However, my favorite cooking method is to roast sweet potatoes in the oven so that they begin to caramelize, and then pureeing.